 GPT is the abbreviation of GUID Partition Table, which is a standard for the layout of the partition table on a physical hard disk, using globally unique identifiers(GUID).
 MBR is another kind of partition table formats.
 MBR stands for master boot record.

 MBR is old, GPT is new.
 But the new is not always better than the old.
 There are still many vendors utilize the MBR technology since it is still predominantly used in the real world.
 GPT disks have advantages of partition size, number of partitions, and resilience.
 If a computer that uses UEFI, it will only support GPT.
 So when you upgrade your computer, it may be necessary to convert MBR to GPT at first.

 A MBR disk can be basic or dynamic, just like an GPT disk can be basic or dynamic.
-Compared with MBR disk, a GPT disk performs better in the followinig aspects:
+Compared with MBR disk, a GPT disk performs better in the following aspects:

-A GPT disk supports larger than 2 TB volumes while MBR cannot.
+GPT supports disks larger than 2 TB in size while MBR cannot.

 The GPT disk partitioning style supports volumes up to 18 exabytes in size and up to 128 partitions per disk while the MBR disk partitioning style supports volumes up to 2 terabytes in size and up to 4 primary partitions per disk (or three primary partitions, one extended partition, and unlimited logical drives).

 GPT disk provides greater reliability due to replication and cyclical redundancy check (CRC) protection of the partition table.
 Unlike MBR partitioned disks, data critical to platform operation is located in partitions instead of unpartitioned or hidden sectors.

 GPT partitioned disks have redundant primary and backup partition tables for improved partition data structure integrity.